GaloisInc/daedalus/docs-src/source/tool-docs/daedalus.rst

 .. data:: --entry=[MODULE.]NAME

   Declare that the given parser is an entry point for the generated parser.
-  Specifying an entry point will disable the genration of a sample driver executable.
+  Specifying an entry point will disable the generation of a sample driver executable.
 The name of the C++ function corresponding to DaeDaLus declaration ``F`` is ``parseF``.
 The entry point should have a fixed type, but MAY have argument.